Global Philanthropic offers the following Services & Products:

 PAF-2 Fund Development Plan

-Global Philanthropic’s Fund Development Plan applies knowledge of international best fundraising practices and the philanthropic marketplace to develop practical fundraising strategies that start from each stage of your fundraising program and systematically moves it to the level necessary to maximize philanthropic support in alignment with your vision.
+Global Philanthropic’s Fund Development Plan (Video FR) applies knowledge of international best fundraising practices and the philanthropic marketplace to develop practical fundraising strategies that start from each stage of your fundraising program and systematically moves it to the level necessary to maximize philanthropic support in alignment with your vision.